-Credit Risk: Credit risk is the risk that a third party will default on its obligation to the Guardians, causing the Fund to incur a loss.
+Credit Risk: Credit risk is the risk that a third party will default on its obligation to the NZ Super Fund, causing the NZ Super Fund to incur a loss.
 The NZ Super Fund is exposed to credit risk arising from its cash and cash equivalents, receivables and investments.

 The Board and management mitigate the NZ Super Fund's exposure to credit risk associated with our internally managed investments by applying specific prudential limits to any unhedged exposure to any single investment manager or asset.
-Investment strategy specific constraints are also imposed to limit the NZ Super Fund's net unhedged exposure to individual counterparties and clearing houses.
+Investment strategy-specific constraints are also imposed to limit the NZ Super Fund's net unhedged exposure to individual counterparties and clearing houses.

-The credit risk associated with externally managed investments is managed by including specific prudential limits in our investment management agreements which restrict the credit risk the NZ Super Fund is exposed to.
+The credit risk associated with externally managed investments is managed by including specific prudential limits in our investment management agreements which restrict the credit risk to which the NZ Super Fund is exposed.